Coast Line Reopens

 Buttington Crossing Collision

-The report on the accident has recently been released; it can be accessed online by clicking here.
+The report on the accident was released earlier in the year; it can be accessed online by clicking here.

 Work has still not finished on the undersides of the bridge over the river Severn, with contractors